 Invoice factoring is a prime example of why you need to check out your options beforehand, which includes knowing whether you are being offered recourse or non-recourse factoring, and understanding the difference between the two.

-Here is a look at the basic variances between the two factoring options, plus a working example to illustrate the differences.
+Here is a look at the basic variances between the two factoring options, plus a working example to illustrate the differences in invoice factoring UK.
 There is also an overview of how factoring companies analyse risk and a summary of how to choose the right deal.

 Peace of mind or temporary relief